kashmir96/osoappliance/content/directory/appliance-repair-technicians/stendy-electrical.md

 categories: ["New Zealand"]
 tags: ["Hamilton"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/stendy-electrical.webp
+ image: /img/laundryappliance/391.webp
- alt: 'Logo for Stendy Electrical the New Zealand from Hamilton'
+ alt: 'NewZealand from stendyelectrical'
 ---

 # Stendy Electrical is an Appliance Repair Technician Company operating in Hamilton, New Zealand.